BASEBALL CARDS VALUE SEARCH

 Now it’s time to start researching values.
 There are several reputable sources to check card prices, but the best is usually eBay’s “Sold Listings” feature.
 Search for the exact card using all identifying details and filter the results to only show completed auctions.
 This will give you a real-world sense of what similar condition cards have actually sold for recently.
 Be sure to also factor in 10% or so for eBay and PayPal fees had it sold through their platform.

-Read also: 1987 CLASSIC BASEBALL CARDS GREEN
+Read also: BEST ROOKIE BASEBALL CARDS FROM THE 90s

 If you don’t find an identical match on eBay, try searching Beckett, PSA, or Blowout Cards price guides next.
 These publications provide professional-grade estimates but may be slightly outdated since they can only be updated periodically.
 Still, they provide a useful baseline.
 Card shows and local card shops can also offer knowledgeable appraisals if you prefer an in-person evaluation.